top of page

 In a world that never stops buzzing, dinging, and demanding our attention, it’s easy to wonder, do we all have ADHD now?
 The truth: we don’t.
 ADHD is more than feeling scattered or forgetful; it’s a neurodevelopmental difference that affects how the brain manages focus, time, and emotion.
 This post breaks down ADHD vs. everyday distraction — and why understanding the difference helps every brain thrive.

-Paige Krug
+Paige Herman

-Nov 114 min read
+Nov 11, 20254 min read

 The Abundance of ADHD: When “Too Much” Is Actually a Gift

 ADHD isn’t a lack—it’s an abundance.
 An abundance of focus, ideas, and passion that can fuel creativity or lead to overwhelm.
-In this post, ADHD Coach Paige Krug explores the double-edged sword of abundance and how learning to channel it can help individuals thrive rather than feel “too much.”
+In this post, ADHD Coach Paige Herman explores the double-edged sword of abundance and how learning to channel it can help individuals thrive rather than feel “too much.”

-Paige Krug
+Paige Herman

-Oct 213 min read
+Oct 21, 20253 min read

 bottom of page